 If you’re experiencing your on/off switches not working properly, there is a chance your switches may have been overridden.
 If you hear a buzzing sound emanating from them, you should have them replaced without delay.

 It is never a good idea to postpone replacing a dysfunctional switch as they can be dangerous and you may get an electric shock when touched.

 This one is sure to be an unpleasant experience.
 Electrical shocks usually happen when you turn a device on or off, or when you plug in or off a device.
 The problem could lie with the device or it could be the wiring.

 Although most incidences are usually mild, they can be life-threatening.
 If you want to know exactly what is causing these electric shocks in your home or appliances, it is important to have it tested by an electrician.
 It can get highly risky if you try to test it by yourself.

 Electrical Problems and Solutions Near You

 Don’t be a DIY daredevil.
-Dealing with electrical is not like dealing with common household repairs- electrical problems can bite!
-If you don’t have the tools or expertise necessary to tackle these common electrical problems, East-West Electric can help.
-Don’t ignore potential dangers.
-Contact East-West Electric for help today.
+Dealing with electricals is not like dealing with common household repairs, electrical problems can bite!
+If you don’t have the tools or expertise necessary to tackle these common electrical problems, your local electrician can help.
+Don’t ignore potential dangers, call East-West Electric now for a repair estimate.